-Since its inception in 1986 by former Charleston, SC Mayor Riley, over 1,000 mayors representing all 50 states, District of Columbia, and Puerto Rico have attended the Mayors' Institute on City Design (MICD) and gained valuable advice on how to deal with difficult urban planning and design issues in their communities.
-Many complex design topics have been addressed in recent years include downtown and neighborhood revitalization, transportation planning, creative placemaking, district visioning and branding, Main Street and commercial corridor redevelopment, affordable housing, historic preservation, and sustainable development.
+Since its inception in 1986 by former Charleston, SC Mayor Joseph P. Riley Jr., the Mayors' Institute on City Design (MICD) has hosted over 1,100 mayors representing all 50 states, the District of Columbia, and Puerto Rico.
+Mayors have gained valuable advice on how to deal with difficult urban planning and design issues in their communities.
+Many complex design topics have been addressed in recent years, including downtown and neighborhood revitalization, transportation planning, creative placemaking, district visioning and branding, Main Street and commercial corridor redevelopment, affordable housing, historic preservation, and sustainable development.

-MICD is dedicated to improving the design and livability of American cities by helping mayors understand their role as the "chief urban designers" of their cities.
-Using the MICD model invented by Mayor Riley, the Institute convenes eight mayors and a team of eight interdisciplinary design professionals at a two-and-one-half day workshop to share ideas and find solutions to the most pressing design and development challenges that each mayor is currently facing in his or her city.
-To encourage an open dialogue among participants, the MICD model limits participation at each session to eight mayors, eight design professionals, and no outside observers, including press.
+MICD is dedicated to improving the design and livability of American cities by empowering mayors to be the "chief urban designers" of their cities.
+Using the MICD model created by Mayor Riley, the Institute convenes eight mayors and a team of eight interdisciplinary design professionals at a two-and-one-half day workshop to share ideas and find solutions to the most pressing design and development challenges that each mayor is currently facing in his or her city.
+To encourage an open dialogue among participants, the MICD model limits participation at each session to eight mayors, eight design professionals, and leadership from MICD and the host institution, with no outside observers (including press).
 Selected hosts of Regional Sessions will replicate and adhere to the MICD model.

 Each mayor presents a case study of a critical issue from his or her city, and members of the Resource Team - nationally known architects, landscape architects, planners, real estate developers, artists, and public policy experts - identify issues, offer suggestions, and discuss paths toward a solution.
 The interchange among mayors and the Resource Team sparks a lively debate, opens new perspectives, and generates creative ideas.
-Many mayors have described their MICD experience as among the most influential and memorable events of their time in office.
+Many mayors have described their MICD experience as among the most influential and memorable events of their time in office, and Resource Team members - volunteers who receive a modest honorarium - often remark that they learned as much from the mayors as the mayors learned from them.